onCodeDesign/AppInfra-Training/.Practice/readme.md

 }
 ```

-Read the data needed to create a `Person` entity
+- Use these interfaces to read the data required to create a new `Person` entity from the console input.
+- The interfaces should already be available in the `Contracts` project, as defined in exercise 7.

+---

-### 8.1.2.
-Create a service that adds a new `Person` to the system
+Step b) Create a service that adds a new `Person` to the system

+- Add a service in the `PersonsManagement` module that inserts a new `Person` into the database.
+  - The service should use the `IUnitOfWork` from the `DataAccess` layer.
-The above console command which reads the product category info should use this service to add the new read product category.
+- The console command that reads `Person` data should now use this service to persist the new entity.

+> **Observation:**
-> !Observe: how the interceptors created in ex.
-5 & 6 are working when a new ProductCategory is added
+> Notice how the interceptors created in exercises 5 and 6 are automatically triggered when a new `Person` is added.
+> - Is the `NotificationService` called?
+Why?
+> - Is the `ModifiedDate` set?
+Why?
+>     - Discuss the options of coupling the modules through shared entity interfaces (e.g. `IAuditable`) VS module-specific entity interfaces (e.g. `IAuditable`) (Coupling vs Duplication)

+---

-### 8.1.3.
+### 8.2.
 Import persons as new customers

-> !Objective: Use one service from a module into another module
+> **Objective:** Use a service from one module within another module.

- - Create a service in the `PersonsManagementModule` that gives all persons
+- Create a service in the `PersonsManagement` module that retrieves all persons.
- - Create a service in the `SalesModule` that imports all persons as new customers
+- Create a service in the `Sales` module that imports persons as new customers.
-    -  Decide upon a key / Modified data or other criteria to know which persons should be imported as new customers and were not yet imported
+  - Decide on a key, modified date, or another criterion to identify which persons should be imported as customers and which have already been imported.